cfwprpht/libhb-master/README.md

      If you want to change the FW version to compile for (needed for jb & kernel aka lv2 stuff), then set your consoles FW within fw.h like: FW_455 or FW_500 as example.
      Copy libhb Folder (not the -master one) and his samples into "/target/samples/sample_code/system" of your SDK.
+     Extract the libs and dlls from the download of github page (under the tab 'releases') into "/target/samples/sample_code/system/libhb/ORBIS_Debug" or compile the library on your machine.
-     Move the "controller.h" from the libhb-master folder to: "/target/samples/sample_code/common/include/sampleUtil/input" That's it your Set Up !
+     Move the "controller.h" from the libhb-master folder to: "/target/samples/sample_code/common/include/sampleUtil/input" Use the Visual Studio Integration installer to add two Template Projects for libhb to the official PS4 SDK entry, under the Visual C++ Category.
+     That's it your Set Up !

 ## Thanks and used sources: